-Join Kevin Kelly for an in-depth discussion in this video About applying UDL principles, part of Foundations of Teaching with Technology.
+Join Kevin Kelly for an in-depth discussion in this video About applying UDL principles, part of Teaching with Technology.

 - Now, we'll look at a topic that will help us teach with technology.
 Raise your hand if you have heard of Universal Design for Learning.
 I can't actually see if you're raising your hand so I'll give you quick overview, and then dive in to how it relates to this course.
 As the name suggest, Universal Design means keeping everyone in mind when you designing something.
 That way, you won't have to make major changes when someone with different needs come alone.
 In an article I wrote for Diversity and Democracy, I described Universal Design for Urban Planning.
 Planners build curb cuts where sidewalks meet crosswalks so everyone gets equal access.